Vintage Christmas At The Ponds

 Dining Area Includes a Lot of Vintage Christmas

 It includes a chippy church pew, as well as a folding bench that was found at a Goodwill.
-The DIY plate rack is holding vintage ironstone, bread boards and lots of copper.
-Recently, I repurposed some old Christmas décor and the Copper Bells, which were previously white, were perfect for this spot.
-See more repurposed items on this previous post.
+The DIY plate rack holds vintage ironstone, breadboards, and copper.
+Recently, I repurposed some old Christmas décor, and the Copper Bells, which were previously white, were perfect for this spot.
+See more repurposed items in this previous post.

 Vintage inspired Christmas Farmhouse Style dining.
 Repurposed holiday décor, diy Christmas projects, cow painting, farmhouse table